vlimjap/giphysurfrrrrr/README.md

 `/config` - Config file

-`public` - Public files served by the server
+`/public` - Public files served by the server